ldc-developers/ldc/README.md

 version of D2, and relies on the LLVM Core libraries for code generation.

-LDC is fully Open Source; the parts of the code not taken/adapted from other projects are BSD-licensed (see the LICENSE file for details).
+LDC is fully Open Source; the parts of the source code not taken/adapted from other projects are BSD-licensed (see the LICENSE file for details).

 Please consult the D wiki for further information: